-The Paradise of Haida Gwaii
+The Paradise Of Haida Gwaii

 It started with sound.
 The Canadian Customs officer asked what was bringing me to Canada.
-I excitedly replied that I was joining eight other woman to kayak in Gwaii Haanas with Wild Women Expeditions.
+I excitedly replied that I was joining eight other women to kayak in Gwaii Haanas with Wild Women Expeditions.
 "Ah, you are going to paradise."

-Our inner voices; “Will I be able to handle the kayaking safely?, How will I fit in with these other women?”
-The sweet taste of a maple leaf candy shared by our Canadian friends melts in our mouths and starts melting the cultural curtains.
+Our inner voices question; "Will I be able to handle the kayaking safely?, How will I fit in with these other women? " But the sweet taste of a maple leaf candy shared by our Canadian friends melts in our mouths and starts melting away the cultural curtains.
 A hearty French toast in a cup at the Seaport B&B assures us we will start out well-fed.
 Inner voice; "Will there be enough food?, Will there be food that I like? "

-We see a steady stream of wildlife companions throughout the trip.
+We see a steady stream of wildlife companions throughout the trip in Haida Gwaii.
 Here a seal, there a seal, every day a seal.
 A small squid propelling lets go a stream of ink as it realizes there is a strange object in its way; a wild woman in a kayak!
 The bald eagles state their opinions in screechy voices.
-Three river otters race up a shore as we approach for evening camp.
+Three river otters race up ashore as we approach for evening camp.
 A whale spout brings a surge of anticipation.
 Sitka-black-tailed deer share island walks and camping areas.
-Black oyster catchers call from their offshore nest sites.
-Sometimes we kayak tight to shore viewing many meters down through crystal clear water to see sea stars and anemones at home under the tides.
+Black oystercatchers call from their offshore nest sites.

+With familiarity increasing laughter threads its way through the pod.
+The musical trill of the varied thrush is balanced off by the shrieks of swimmers stepping into chilly waves.
+Canada Day and the 4th of July lead to singing the Canadian and U.S. National anthems.
 A duet of French paddling songs draws us into a sense of history.
-It is song that gets us through carrying the semi-loaded kayaks, every day, up the beach, then down the beach; camping songs, rock and roll, a Christmas carol.
+It is a song that gets us through carrying the semi-loaded kayaks, every day, up the beach, then down the beach; camping songs, rock and roll, a Christmas carol.
 But the constant for carrying the heaviest double is a marching chant.
-The boat is fondly known as Ungawa for the rest of the trip.
-We team lift and carry our boats over small rocks, large rocks, and of course through kelp.
+The boat is fondly known as Ungava for the rest of the trip.
+We team lift and carry our boats over small rocks, large rocks, and of course, through the kelp.
 Squish, squish, slip-squish, squish, slip-it slides underfoot and between our toes.
 Beautiful when you can see it waving in a forest dozens of feet below your kayak, less appreciated when it overlays the rocks you are trying to move a kayak through.

 We have lived comfortably only in the moment day after day.
 We never felt unsafe or stressed.
 Swish-stroke-glide, swish-stroke-glide.
 Laurel reminds us that we can do more than we thought we could.
 She refers to it as being in "flow" when our natural abilities and nature line up.